Manishearth/manishearth.github.io/source/drafts/zero1.md

 {% endaside %}

+{% discussion pion-nought %} Aren't there still copies occurring here with the `age` field? {% enddiscussion %}

+Yes, "zero-copy" is somewhat of a misnomer, what it really means is "zero allocations", or, alternatively, "zero large copies".
+Look at it this way: data like `age` does get copied, but without, say, allocating a vector of `Person<'a>`, you're only going to see that copy occur a couple times when individually deserializing `Person<'a>`s or when deserializing some struct that contains `Person<'a>` a couple times.
+To have a large copy occur _without_ involving allocations, your type would have to be something that is that large on the stack in the first place, which people avoid in general because it means a large copy every time you move the value around even when you're not deserializing.

 ## When life gives you lifetimes ....

 Zero-copy deserialization in Rust has one very pesky downside: the lifetimes.
 Suddenly, all of your deserialized types have lifetimes on them.
 Of course they would; they're no longer self-contained, instead containing references to the data they were originally deserialized from!

 This isn't a problem unique to Rust, either, zero-copy deserialization always introduces more complex dependencies between your types, and different frameworks handle this differently; from leaving management of the lifetimes to the user to using reference counting or a GC to ensure the data sticks around.
-Rust serialization libraries can also do stuff like this if they wish.
+Rust serialization libraries can do stuff like this if they wish, too.
 In this case, [`serde`], in a very Rusty fashion, wants the library user to have control over the precise memory management here and surfaces this problem as a lifetime.

 Unfortunately, lifetimes like these tend to make their way into everything.
 Every type holding onto your deserialized type needs a lifetime now and it's likely going to become your users' problem too.

 Furthermore, Rust lifetimes are a purely compile-time construct.
 If your value is of a type with a lifetime, you need to know at compile time by when it will definitely no longer be in use, and you need to hold on to its source data until then.
 Rust's design means that you don't need to worry about getting this _wrong_, since the compiler will catch you, but you still need to _do it_.

-Which isn't ideal for cases where you want to manage the lifetimes at runtime, e.g. if your data is being deserialized from a larger file and you wish to cache the loaded file as long as data deserialized from it is still around.
+All of this isn't ideal for cases where you want to manage the lifetimes at runtime, e.g. if your data is being deserialized from a larger file and you wish to cache the loaded file as long as data deserialized from it is still around.

 Typically in such cases you can use [`Rc<T>`], which is effectively the "runtime instead of compile time" version of `&'a T`s safe shared reference, but this only works for cases where you're sharing homogenous types, whereas in this case we're attempting to share different types deserialized from one blob of data, which itself is of a different type.